 The total prize pool is $280,000 for every DPC tournament.

 The teams from the Upper Division battle for a shared prize pool of $205,000, where the first place takes $30,000.
 The Lower Division has a prize pool of $75,000 where first place takes $17,000.

 The format has round-robin Bo3 matches.

-From the 16 teams that are participating in the DreamLeague Season 14 DPC Europe 4 of them are invited, 8 come from the Decider Tournament and 4 from the Open Qualifier.
+Of the 16 teams that are participating in the DreamLeague Season 14 DPC Europe, 4 of them are invited, 8 come from the Decider Tournament, and 4 from the Open Qualifier.

 The Upper Division has 4 teams invited and 4 from the Decider Tournament.